 Frequently Asked Questions (FAQs) for Prospective Students

 Applicants are required to have an excellent Bachelor’s degree in Chemical and Biological Engineering, Materials Science and Engineering or related subjects.
-Examples for related subjects are: Mechanical Engineering, Nanotechnology, Life Science Engineering, Medical Technology and Energy Technology and others.
+Examples for related subjects are: Mechanical Engineering, Nanotechnology, Life Science Engineering, Medical Technology and Energy Technology and comparable degrees.

 All applicants from Vietnam and China (not Hong Kong, Macao or Taiwan) do need an APS certificate.
 The APS certificate is essential for the application process.
 Unfortunately, it is not possible to accept someone with a missing APS certificate, where it is required.

 We do require either a TOEFL or an IELTS test from all applicants whose previous degree was not conducted in English.
 In a TOEFL test applicants should at least reach 85 points.
 In an IELTS test applicants should at least reach an average of 6.
 These scores are equivalent to the level B2 of the Common European Framework of Reference for Languages.

 No. We do only require scanned copies for the application.
 Upon acceptance, we will inform you about the subsequent formal process in all detail

 We are aware that degree certificates are not provided right away, and some applicants may still be in their last semester.
 In this case it is sufficient to provide some proof that you either have completed your studies or that you are still studying, including the estimated end of study.
 If a provisional certificate has been issued, please submit this document.

-In the short cover letter we would like you to state your connection to MAP and why you are suited for the programme.
+In the short cover letter we would like you to state your connection to MAP and your motivation to study our programme.
 This document serves as your letter of application and should for example include your professional interests and background.
 The letter should be around one page but no more than two pages in length.

-The MAP Admission Board meets several times during the admissions season (January to July).
+The MAP Admission Board meets several times during the admission season (January to July).
 Once the Admission Board has assessed your application, we will inform you on the decision.

 The Elite Master’s Programme Advanced Materials and Processes was established in the winter semester 2005/06.